 While the meatballs are baking, whip up the avocado sauce ingredients in a food processor or blender.
 Be sure to taste the sauce and adjust the salt and chipotle chile powder according to your preference.

-If you can’t find chipotle chile powder at your local grocer store (or don’t want to wait for it to arrive from Amazon), you can use some adobo sauce from a can of chipotle peppers.
+If you can’t find chipotle chile powder at your local grocer store, you can use some adobo sauce from a can of chipotle peppers.
 It will lend the same great smokiness and touch of heat to the sauce.

 Other avocado recipes: